Developing a Reference Strategy That Includes the Web

 2111 Snow Road

 Non-library staff from member's organizations

-Fee includes materials and coffee
+Fee includes materials

 Hear the experiences and tips from reference librarians who use the Web regularly